 \subsection{The graphon game}

 Let $I =[0,1]$ denote the unit interval.
-Intuitively, in the context of an infinite-player graphon game, we can label by $u \in I$ a given agent amid a continuum.
-The following probabilistic set-up models the infinite population game.
+Intuitively, in the context of an infinite-player graphon game, we will label by $u \in I$ a given agent amid a continuum.
+The following probabilistic setup models the infinite population game.